eacunha/chatbots/README.md

   <li><a href="xenioo.html">xenioo.com</a></li>
 </ul>

-List of already implemented chatbots using Facebook:
+List of implemented chatbots using Facebook:

 <ul style="list-style-type:circle;">
   <li><a href="chatfuel.html">chatfuel.com</a></li>